-During the Initial Coverage Stage, your plan pays its share of the cost of your covered prescription drugs, and you pay your share.
+During the Initial Coverage Stage, your plan pays its share of the cost of your covered prescription drugs, and you pay your share (your copayment or coinsurance amount).
 Your share of the cost will vary depending on the drug and where you fill your prescription.